TOKYO ELECTRON LIMITED

 Global Human Resources System

-We operate in 87 sites in 19 countries and regions.
+We operate in 95 sites in 18 countries and regions.
 We believe it is important for human resources with different cultural backgrounds, experiences and attributes to share values and work together as one toward value creation.

+In fiscal year 2018, we launched a new, common global HR system.
 It clarifies the roles and responsibilities for each employee, sets appropriate targets and challenging targets, provides absolute evaluation of degree of achievement, awards performance bonuses and provides further career opportunities.
 We aim to encourage greater engagement by evaluating the proactiveness of employees.
 We are also focusing on global human resource management to promote career advancement under a common platform without biases against any country or the Group companies affiliation.
 This allows us to respond to changes in business environments and allocate resources in an agile and optimal manner.

 The Overview of Human Resource Management System